-Impact Level Type of change and examples Approval Mechanism Consultation and External input Documentation for approval Very Low Impact Routine updating of a course, resulting in changes of no more than one third of the course including: Changes to wording of course or module learning outcomes not altering the meaning, or the expectations, placed on students.
+Impact Level Type of change and examples Approval mechanism Consultation and External input Documentation for approval Very Low Impact Routine updating of a course, resulting in changes of no more than one third of the course including: Changes to wording of course or module learning outcomes not altering the meaning, or the expectations, placed on students.
 Changes to classroom practice not affecting contact time.
 Changes of an assessment to or from a sub-element, or to or from an element Addition of an existing module(s) for use as an option module within an established option set or moving modules from core to optional (but not from optional to core).
 Addition to a course of a new experience or opportunity, open to all students and at no additional cost.
 SASQC scrutiny and approval.
-Discussion at course committee, including students; Consultation with stakeholders in relation to the proposed change(s) as appropriate e.g. Senior Quality and Standards Advisor; Apprenticeships Team, Employability, CADQ Flex Team, Marketing etc. Updated student facing documentation, including course and / or module information as appropriate; Updated module specifications/definitive module information in CourseLoop (as appropriate); Updated Curriculum Map and Assessment Schedule if appropriate.
+Discussion at course committee, including students; Consultation with stakeholders in relation to the proposed change(s) as appropriate e.g. Apprenticeships Team, Employability, CADQ Flex Team, Marketing etc. Updated student facing documentation, including course and / or module information as appropriate; Updated module specifications/definitive module information in CourseLoop (as appropriate); Updated Curriculum Map and Assessment Schedule if appropriate.
 Low Impact Changes to a course that affect between one third and one half of the total credits including: Changes to module learning outcomes that do not affect overall alignment with course learning outcomes.
+Moving to a different delivery model for a module including SCALE-UP, Online or significant Blending.
 SASQC scrutiny and approval.
-Discussion at course committee, including students; External examiner consultation; Consultation with School Marketing Manager to Course change form; Updated course information, for example: Updated CourseLoop information; revised assessment schedule; revised Assessment and Feedback
+Discussion at course committee, including students; External examiner consultation; Consultation with School Marketing Manager to support management of any CMA impact; Consultation with stakeholders in relation to Course change form; Updated course information, for example: Updated CourseLoop information; revised assessment schedule; revised Assessment and Feedback Plan; revised Curriculum Map; other student facing documentation; Updated module information in CourseLoop as appropriate;